mclancy96/phase-3-reading-error-messages/README.md

 ## Instructions

-To get started, run `learn test --f-f` to run the first test in the test suite.
+To get started, run `bin/rspec --f-f` to run the first test in the test suite.
 Use the error messages to guide your work:

 - Read the errors.
 Scroll through the entire output to get a sense of what the